Barack Obama – Energy Policy for 2008 Election

 * ANWR: The Arctic National Wildlife Refuge is a protected area in northern Alaska that contains substantial supplies of oil and gas.
 Conservatives favor drilling ANWR to extract the oil, while liberals favor maintaining its protected status.

 * Deregulation Crisis: California suffered ‘rolling blackouts’ in 2001 due to insufficient supplies.
-California had partially deregulated its industry, by freeing retail prices, but maintaining controls on wholesale prices.
-Conservatives favor full deregulation and/or building more supply as a solution; liberals favor conservation and better regulation of energy delivery systems.
+California had partially deregulated its energy industry, by freeing retail prices, but maintaining controls on wholesale prices.
+Conservatives favor full deregulation and/or building more energy supply as a solution; liberals favor conservation and better regulation of energy delivery systems.

 * Energy Conservation: Americans are by far the least energy-efficient people in the industrialized world, primarily due to the heavy reliance on personal automobiles.
 Liberals favor ongoing efforts toward conservation, via more efficient automobiles and appliances, as well as voluntary usage restrictions; the goal is to avoid the need for additional energy imports or oil drilling.